audiojs/audio/README.md

 ## Related
 -->

-The package is work in progress.
+The package development is on hold.

 Please use any of the analogs for now: